-At Christmas, we focus on baby Jesus.
-But can you wrap your mind around the eternal Jesus?
+Can you wrap your mind around the eternal Jesus?
 If you can't, that's OK.
 We shouldn't be able to understand it fully with our limited, human minds.
 The thought of the eternal Jesus is beyond us.

 How is it possible to have an intimate relationship with Jesus, who is the Beginning and the End?
 The contrast of the infinitely huge to the infinitely personal is extraordinary.
 The beauty is that while Jesus is eternal, he also longs to have a deep relationship with you.